Appearance

 The measurement tools are available via the small buttons on the left side of the viewer, next to the project tree panel:

-- Ruler icon — opens the measurement toolbar (distances and areas)
+- Ruler icon — opens the measurement toolbar (distances, areas, and the point inspector)

 - Terrain icon — opens the elevation profile tool